calumk/NewFile-OSX/README.md

 NewFile-OSX
 ===========

-Tiny app that sits in your Finder toolbar and makes new files for you It's written in objective-c
+Tiny app that sits in your Finder toolbar and makes new files for you.
+It's written in objective-c

 By Calum Knott